-There are plenty of resources out there to learn what Google Tag Manager is, what it is used for and quite awesome tutorials on how to set Google Tag Manager.
-If you’re new to the Google Tag Manager, I recommend you the following resources you can use to start working through GTM and setting it up for your website and business.
+There are plenty of resources out there to learn what Google Tag Manager is, what it is used for, and quite awesome tutorials on how to set up Google Tag Manager.
+If you’re new to Google Tag Manager, I recommend you the following resources you can use to start working through GTM and setting it up for your website and business.

 - I really loved this article on How to set up Google Tag Manager by Semrush.
 It’s the most comprehensive guide I found online and I am getting back to it each time I need some additional information or just to remind myself of some of the steps;